pendulum-project/ntpd-rs/CONFIGURATION.md

 # Configuring ntpd-rs

-If you want to try out ntpd-rs on a non-critical system, this guide provides the basic information needed to properly build and configure ntpd-rs.
-This software SHOULD NOT be used on any system where you cannot handle either reliability or security issues.
+If you want to try out ntpd-rs, this guide provides the basic information needed to properly build and configure ntpd-rs.

 ## Limitations